 - Some app icons appear multiple times in the task bar, as determined by the app's internals.

-- When trying to set a shortcut for a running app (by right-clicking on its icon), its shortcut dialog box appears behind any app windows open on the Desktop.
+- When trying to set a shortcut for any installed app (by right-clicking on the Home screen and launching the Shortcut panel), the shortcut dialog box appears behind any app windows open on the Desktop.

 REMEDY: Minimize foreground apps until the dialog is visible.

 - Some apps after being maximized or minimized cause the background color on the secondary screen to momentarily change to black.

 The background should return to its former color or pattern on its own.